denga/go-real-world-example/README.md

 # Go Real World Example

 This project is a real-world example of a RESTful API implementation in Go, following the [RealWorld](https://github.com/gothinkster/realworld) API specification.
+It implements the [RealWorld OpenAPI specification](https://github.com/gothinkster/realworld/blob/main/api/openapi.yml) to create a Medium.com clone called "Conduit" that allows users to create articles, follow authors, and favorite articles.
 It demonstrates how to build a backend application using modern Go practices and libraries, along with a modern frontend using Next.js and chadcn UI.

-The application is a Medium.com clone called "Conduit" that allows users to create articles, follow authors, and favorite articles.
 The backend serves the API endpoints and also embeds and serves the frontend static files.

 ## Features

 ### Backend
 - RESTful API implementation based on the RealWorld API specification
 - Built with the [Chi](https://github.com/go-chi/chi) router for HTTP routing
-- API code generation using [oapi-codegen](https://github.com/deepmap/oapi-codegen)
+- API code generation using [oapi-codegen](https://github.com/deepmap/oapi-codegen) (Note: The project is configured to use both the original deepmap/oapi-codegen and the newer oapi-codegen/oapi-codegen/v2)
 - JWT-based authentication system
 - In-memory database for data storage
 - OpenAPI specification embedded in the binary